 If a debtor gives written notice of intent to contest the offset validity or the right of offset, the clerk of the district court and the department will hold a payment in abeyance until the final disposition of the contested liability or offset is determined.
+[ARC 1842C, IAB 1/21/15, effective 2/25/15]

 11-40.14(8A) Postoffset notification and procedure.
 Following the offset, the department will notify the debtor that the offset was performed.
 It is the responsibility of the department to make payment to the debtor liable to the Iowa district court clerk of any amount to which the Iowa district court clerk is not entitled to receive under the offset, in accordance with established procedures.
+[ARC 1842C, IAB 1/21/15, effective 2/25/15]